JDS Inazuma (DE-203): Development and design

 In FY1953, the Japanese government ordered three destroyer escorts, and two ships of Ikazuchi class.
 These vessels were the first indigenous post-World War II Japanese destroyer escorts, but their propulsion systems were different because the JMSDF tried to find the best way in the propulsion systems for its future surface combatants.
 Akebono was a steam-powered vessel, but the Ikazuchi class were diesel-powered vessels.

 Equipment of the Ikazuchi class was almost the same as those of Akebono, with two American 3"/50 caliber Mark 21 guns (or Type 54, the Japanese version) in two Mark 22 single mounts controlled by a Mark 51 director each, four Bofors 40 mm anti-aircraft guns in two dual mounts, a Hedgehog anti-submarine mortar and eight K-gun depth charge throwers.
 In 1959, all the Mark 21 guns were replaced by Mark 22 rapid-fire guns with Mark 34 single mounts and Mark 63 GFCS introduced in exchange of the reduction of Bofors 40 mm guns.

 Construction and career

 Inazuma was laid down on 25 December 1954 by Mitsui Engineering and Shipbuilding at their yard in Tamano and launched on 4 August 1955.
-The vessel commissioned on 5 March 1956.
-She was put into service and was incorporated into the Kure District Force.
+The vessel was commissioned on 5 March 1956.
+She was put into service and incorporated into the Kure District Force.